glwpie/internal_site/docs/04_EOC/EOC.md

 What is the Environment of Care?

-The Environment of Care is made up of three basic elements:
- •The building or space, including how it is arranged and the special features that protect patients, visitors, and staff.
- •Equipment used to support patient care or to safely operate the building or space.
- •People, including those who work within the hospital, patients, and anyone else who enters the environment, all of whom have a role in minimizing risks.
+The Environment of Care is made up of three basic elements: â€¢The building or space, including how it is arranged and the special features that protect patients, visitors, and staff. â€¢Equipment used to support patient care or to safely operate the building or space. â€¢People, including those who work within the hospital, patients, and anyone else who enters the environment, all of whom have a role in minimizing risks.

 How do I contribute to the Environment of Care?